SausageMuffins/SausageMuffins.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Yuriel (or Ryan if your prefer) and I'm an M.Eng student at the Singapore University of Technology and Design, kindly supported by the [AI Singapore Accelerated Masters Program](https://aisingapore.org/research/ai-amp/) and the [DSO-AISG Research Award](https://aisingapore.org/research/dso-aisg-research-awards/).
+My name is Yuriel (or Ryan if you prefer) and I'm an M.Eng student at the Singapore University of Technology and Design, kindly supported by the [AI Singapore Accelerated Masters Program](https://aisingapore.org/research/ai-amp/) and the [DSO-AISG Research Award](https://aisingapore.org/research/dso-aisg-research-awards/).
 I go by "Yuriel Ryan" in my publications.

 Broadly speaking, my [interests](https://yurielryan.github.io/research/) lie in understanding **what** is relevant to a large model, **how** do the **sources of information** interact to produce task-relevant information, and **where** can we identify them.
 This means using theoretical frameworks, such as those from information theory, to inform my hypotheses and experiments.